 This pattern includes instructions for toddler, child, teen, and adult sizes.

 This pattern is available for FREE on this website.
 If you’d like an ad-free, printable PDF version, you may purchase it for a small fee from my Etsy or Ravelry shops.
+There is also the option to purchase a bundle of all of the Criss Cross Stitch Collection patterns together as a bundle.
 Thank you so much for supporting Loops & Love Crochet!

 Disclosure: This post may contain affiliate links, which means I may receive a small commission if you click a link and purchase something that I have recommended.
 This is done at no extra cost to you.
 Thank you for supporting Loops & Love Crochet!